vaadin/flow/README.md

 Running SuperDevMode
 =====

-To start superDevMode do to the hummingbird-client package and run the maven command:
+To start superDevMode do to the flow-client package and run the maven command:

 1. mvn -Psdm clean install gwt:compile gwt:run-codeserver

-In eclipse run .launch files from hummingbird-client/eclipse in the order:
+In eclipse run .launch files from flow-client/eclipse in the order:

 1. Compile ClientEngine.launch
 2. Super Dev Mode.launch